Jeneric-Java/RendezVenue-API/README.md

 Example usage: `/api/events?geoHashEnc=<ENCRYPTED HASH>`.
 This will return a list of event objects and a 200 status if successful, or a 404 if no events can be found for the search term.

-A GET made to the `/health` endpoint will give you information on the status of the program.
+Provided to us as part of Spring Boot Actuator are a list of endpoints.
+A GET requests made to the `/health` endpoint will give you information on the status of the program.

 ### POST Requests